JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the amount of vertical space below a paragraph.

 ```
-FUNCTION CTextPara2.GetSpaceAfter () AS SINGLE
+FUNCTION GetSpaceAfter () AS SINGLE
    DIM Value AS SINGLE
    this.SetResult(m_pTextPara2->lpvtbl->GetSpaceAfter(m_pTextPara2, @Value))
    RETURN Value